-Most biologists agree we're in the midst of the Earth's sixth mass extinction event; species are disappearing at the fastest rate since dinosaurs roamed the planet.
-This time, though, it isn't because of geologic or cosmic forces — it's because of our unsustainable human population growth and overconsumption.
+Most biologists agree we're in the midst of the Earth's sixth mass extinction event; species are disappearing at the greatest rate since dinosaurs roamed the planet.
+This time, though, it isn't because of geologic or cosmic forces — it's because of our unsustainable growth and consumption.

-As our growing human population reaches farther and farther into remote areas in search of room to build cities, housing developments, golf courses and new farms, we're squeezing wildlife into ever smaller habitat refuges, often leaving endangered species nowhere else to go.
+As our human footprint reaches farther and farther into remote areas in search of room to build cities, housing developments, golf courses and new farms, we're squeezing wildlife into ever smaller habitat refuges, often leaving endangered species with nowhere to go.

-Human population growth is at the root of our most pressing environmental issues, yet it's often left out of the conversation.
-We can fight to curb climate change, stop habitat loss and clean up pollution, but if we don't address our unsustainable population, it'll stay an uphill battle that we can't win.
+Human population growth and consumption are at the root of our most pressing environmental crises, but they’re often left out of the conversation.
+We can fight to curb climate change, stop habitat loss, and clean up pollution, but if we don't also fight for reproductive justice for those most severely harmed by these environmental crises — including young people, immigrants, Black, Indigenous and people of color, minoritized ethnic and religious groups, LGBTQIA+ communities and rural communities — it'll remain an uphill battle we can't win.
 The first step to solving a problem is getting people to talk about it.

-The Center is working to put the spotlight back on human population growth.
-We're using creative media like our award-winning Endangered Species Condoms to start conversations on a person-to-person basis nationwide and using YouTube to explain those not quite so obvious connections between population growth and other environmental problems in short, entertaining but educational vlog videos.
-We're also pushing outreach by bringing the message to museums, science centers and classrooms and through social media campaigns like #CrowdedPlanet.
+The Center is working to put the spotlight back on human population growth and the need to fight for reproductive and environmental justice.
+We're using creative media like our award-winning Endangered Species Condoms to start conversations on a person-to-person basis nationwide; we’re circulating videos to explain the connections between population growth and other environmental problems and highlight the importance of healthcare for all.
+We're also bringing the message to museums, science centers and classrooms through fun and interactive Pillow Talk events, via virtual and in-person film series, and through social media campaigns.

-Both men and women play a role in human population growth, but when it comes to reproductive decisions, women are disproportionately affected by a lack of empowerment and access to healthcare.
-Many women are unable to get the contraception or family planning tools they want or need to make decisions about their reproductive futures.
-Unfortunately lawmakers are currently doing everything they can to restrict reproductive healthcare, including education and access to contraception.
+Everyone plays a role in human population growth, but when it comes to reproductive decisions, women and gender-diverse people are disproportionately affected by a lack of empowerment and access to healthcare, which not only affects their reproductive futures but also income and wealth equity, education, and leadership opportunities.
+Many people worldwide and in the United States are unable to get the sexual and reproductive healthcare they want or need.
+Unfortunately U.S. lawmakers and courts are currently doing everything they can to restrict reproductive freedom, including bans on comprehensive sex education and abortion.

-Reproductive rights are an environmental issue.
-In order to make sure we leave room for wildlife, it's critical that every pregnancy is planned and that people take the environment into consideration when planning when — or if — they want their family to grow.
-When women have access to voluntary contraception and equal education, they tend to choose to delay childbearing and have smaller families, leading to lower fertility rates.
+Reproductive justice is environmental justice.
+In order to make sure we leave room for wildlife, it's critical that every pregnancy is planned and that people have the ability to decide when — or if — they want their family to grow.
+When people have access to voluntary contraception and equal education, they tend to choose to delay childbearing and have smaller families, leading to lower fertility rates.

-We support unfettered access to education, reproductive healthcare and contraception for women and men, whether they prefer condoms, oral birth control or long-acting contraceptives like an IUD or vasectomy.
-Every person should have the tools, information and ability to make the best reproductive choice for themselves, their partner and the planet.
+The Center supports unfettered access to education, reproductive healthcare and gender equity for all.
+Every person should have the tools, information and autonomy to make the best reproductive choice for themselves and the planet.